4 Ways To Combat Corrosion And Make Your Pumps, last longer

 4.Protect the external parts of you pump

 It’s not just the inside that needs protection; the surfaces exposed to the outside also need to be protected from corrosion.
 These parts are not directly exposed to the fluids being pumped but are often subject to damage especially in cases where the pump is submerged – for example when you’re pumping from the sea and need saltwater protection.
 Coatings are available for external surfaces as well, most often in the form of paint, which can repel water and other contaminants.
-HOWEVER, painting is just short term measure.
-Nitto Denko’s anti-corrosion XG Tape series will provide you with a comprehensive solution.
+HOWEVER, painting is just short term remedy.
+Nitto Denko’s anti-corrosion XG Tape series will provide you with a cost-effective and comprehensive solution.

 Start early when you’re thinking about the issue of pumps and corrosion since defence is the best form of offence in protecting from harsh liquids.
 A clear discussion of your needs with a competent and established anti-corrosion tape manufacturer is usually a good place to start.